Edit on GitHub

 Read more about How to visualize Simulation data(RViz2)

 RViz2 visualizes published topics while simulation is running.
-You can launch RViz2 in a new terminal window by entering below command.
+You can launch RViz2 in a new terminal window with the following command.

 $ ros2 launch turtlebot3_bringup rviz2.launch.py